Tide vs Mettle: Comparing business bank accounts

 |Foreign ATM withdrawals||£1 each||Free|

-You can use both Tide and Mettle cards abroad.
-Tide does not charge a fee for foreign transactions, but does charge £1 for each cash withdrawal.
-Mettle does not charge any foreign transaction fees.
+You can use both Tide and Mettle cards abroad without paying any transaction fees.
+Tide charges £1 for each cash withdrawal at an overseas ATM, and Mettle does not charge for this service.

 Tide vs Mettle: the all-important customer support